superburrito/homie/README.md

 ### Yale-NUS Capstone Project

 #### Summary
-HOMIE is a project aimed at empowering foreign domestic workers in Singapore.
-The application will provide users with work management tools, inform them of their legal rights and help them reach out to local NGOs.
+HOMIE is a progressive web application that exists to empower migrant domestic workers in Singapore.
+Its features aim to promote community engagement, information dissemination (e.g. legal rights, ministry guidelines, social events) and work effectiveness.

 Features include:
 - A forum service
-- Content feeds
+- Two content feeds
+- A messenger service
 - A map-based friend locator
 - A one-touch helpline system
 - A translator (especially relevant for workers involved in eldercare)
-- To-do lists with alarms and timers
+- A task manager with alarms and timers

 #### Setup